Classical Verification of Quantum Computations in Linear Time: Basic Notions and Analysis of Key-Pair Preparation and Standard Basis Test

 We show a useful lemma that will be used for multiple times in later proofs.
-It says, if a state is in a semi-honest form, if the adversary transforms it to another semi-honest form, each of the outcome branch should only come from the corresponding input branch: \begin{lem} Consider a normalized purified joint state $\ket{\varphi}$ in Setup \ref{setup:1}.
-Use $\bS_{smh}$ to denote the server-side system that holds the key vectors in the semi-honest form definition.
-Use $\Pi_{\vec{\bx}_{\vec{b}}}^{\bS_{smh}}$ to denote the projection onto $\vec{\bx}_{\vec{b}}$-branch (Definition \ref{defn:branch}).
+It says, if a state is in a basis-honest form with good security properties, if the adversary transforms it to another basis-honest form, each of the outcome branch should only come from the corresponding input branch: \begin{lem} Consider a sub-normalized purified joint state $\ket{\varphi}$ in Setup \ref{setup:1}.
 Then for any efficient server-side operation $D$ there is